-Agricultural and Environmental Systems

-Do you enjoy working with animals?
+OCCUPATIONS Agricultural and Environmental Systems Agricultural Engineers Do you enjoy working with animals?
 Do you have a green thumb?

-Do you collect rocks?
+Agricultural Inspector Do you collect rocks?
 Are you interested in protecting the environment?
 Do you enjoy working outdoors?

-Are science classes your favorite?

-If you answered yes to two or more of the questions above, you might be interested in considering a career in agriculture, food, and natural resources.

-If you chose to work in occupations in the Agriculture, Food, and Natural Resources cluster, you could raise plants and animals as sources for food and shelter.
-On the other hand, you could focus on selling and making products from plants and animals.
+Are Science classes your favorite?
+Agricultural Scientist Animal Breeders Animal Scientists If you answered yes to two or more of the questions above, you might be interested in considering a career in agriculture, food, and Animal Trainers natural resources.
+If you chose to work in occupations in the Agriculture, Food, and Commercial Fishers Natural Resources cluster, you could raise plants and animals as sources for food and shelter.
+On the other hand, you could focus on Conservation Scientists selling and making products from plants and animals.
 These products include food, lumber, and fabrics.
-You might also provide advice and services that farmers and ranchers need to improve products.
-Another option in this cluster is to work to conserve natural resources and protect the environment.

-Helpful Piqua High School Electives

-AP Biology AP Chemistry Higher Level Math Classes

-Ag and Power Technologies Environmental Occupations Landscape Management Veterinary Science
+You might also provide Farm and Ranch Workers advice and services that farmers and ranchers need to improve products.
+Another option in this cluster is to work to conserve natural Farm Equipment Mechanics resources and protect the environment.
+Fish and Game Wardens Helpful Piqua High School Electives: AP Biology AP Chemistry Higher level math classes Upper Valley Career Technology Center Offerings: Ag and Power Technologies Environmental Occupations Food Processing Workers Foresters Loggers Meat Cutters Landscape Management Veterinary Science Nursery Workers Edison Community College Offerings: Park Naturalists Agriculture, A.S.

-Agriculture, A.S.
 Earth Science, A.S.
+Recycling Workers Rock Splitters Trash Collectors Veterinarians Veterinary Assistants Water Treatment Plant Operators Zoologists